byronsharman/resume/projects/byronsharman-com.typ

       Leveraged *Svelte* to generate blogs, projects, and blog previews from YAML metadata and Markdown ],
     [
+      Wrote end-to-end tests using *Playwright*, making it possible to make and deploy rapid changes with confidence ],
+    [
       Tailored *SEO* through practices like OpenGraph and JSON-LD structured data, `<meta>` tags, responsive web design, etc.
     ],
     [